motendev/ui_coding_challenge/README.md

 ## Overview

 The app was built using the `create-react-app` NPM package as I wanted a quick way to get straight to programming.
-As I mentioned during the phone interview I had experience maintain a react app but not building one.
+As I mentioned during the phone interview I had experience maintaining a react app but not building one from scratch.
 I was going to add Redux at the end so I can appreciate/experience the process of adding it and have an understanding of application flow before and afterwards but I thought enough time had been spent.

 There are four react components: